AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 ## Validate your dev implementation using the Experience Cloud debugger

-The Experience Cloud debugger is a Chrome plugin that shows all Experience Cloud tags present on a page.
+The Experience Cloud debugger is a Chrome plug-in that shows all Experience Cloud tags present on a page.

 1. Open [Chrome Web Browser](https://www.google.com/chrome/) and go to [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj) on the Chrome Web Store to install the extension.
 2. Navigate to your development website that you have implemented Launch on.